mgood7123/QParse/README.md

-we will cover some advance topics such as conditional expressions and stack expressions later
+we will cover some advance topics such as `conditional expressions`, `stack expressions`, `error reporting`, and `input modification` later

 ## Capabilities